CalebQ42/stupid-backend/README.md

 ## Queries

 This is just an idea on how the API will be structured.
 Subject to change (just like everything else).
+Query keys do not need to be in any particular order.

+>!
+TODO: Move alot to request body instead of query.

 ### Get Features